You need permission to erect a new gate across a public footpath or bridleway on your land

 There is a charge of £50 for one location, and an extra £10 for additional locations in the same locality.
 These charges also apply for applications for limitations under s115b Highways Act 1980.

 To apply, simply fill in the application form and either email it to us or send it to the address given on the form.
 Where other people are affected, please get them to fill in the consent form and attach this to your application.
-Both forms are in Information and resources.

 Your application will be investigated and it may be considered that local consultation is required.
 Applications are usually determined in 4 to 6 weeks.